Two Houston High School graduates received scholarships through the Youth Ambassadors program at Texas County Memorial Hospital.

 Monica Hunter, who will be attending Truman State University to study physical therapy, was awarded $500.
 Melody Tate, who is attending East Central State University in Rolla to study nursing, received $250.

 Hunter and Tate have volunteered a combined 744 volunteer hours the past two years at the hospital.
-Tate is currently employed in the TCMH emergency department.
+Tate is employed in the TCMH emergency department.

 A committee of five TCMH employees from various hospital departments chose Hunter and Tate as the scholarship recipients based on their applications and essays for the scholarships.